Fresh produce and GS1

-Producers and sellers of fresh food need to create an efficient supply chain with accurate data.
-GS1 standards and services create opportunities for your industry to identify, capture, share and trace the entire value chain – from producer to end consumer.
+If you produce and sell fresh produce, you need to create an efficient supply chain with accurate data.
+GS1 standards and services create opportunities for your industry to identify, label, share and track the entire value chain – from producer to end consumer.

 Why GS1?

-Today’s consumers and regulators have high demands on information about the food we eat.
-They also want transparent information about the product’s origin, climate footprint and exactly where the product is on the journey through the supply chain.
-Multiple purchasing paths and increased legal requirements for food create complex supply chains that require accurate data.
+Today’s consumers and regulators have high expectations for accurate information about the food we eat.
+They also want transparent information on the origin of the product, its carbon footprint and exactly where it is on its journey through the supply chain.
+Multiple sourcing routes and increased regulatory requirements for food create complex supply chains that require accurate data.

-You can meet the needs of your consumers and trading partners by using global GS1 standards and services that help you communicate in the same language as the one you do business with.
+You can meet the needs of your consumers and retailers by using global GS1 standards and services that help you communicate in the same language as the one you do business with.

 Identification of fruit and vegetables

-There are two ways to identify fruits and vegetables, PLU or GTIN which is a GS1 trade item number.
-In Sweden, PLU numbers are mostly used today, but companies are now looking at the possibility of numbering fruit and vegetables with GTIN instead.
+There are two ways to identify fruit and vegetables, the PLU or the GTIN which is a GS1 item number.
+In Sweden, PLU numbers are mostly used today, but more actors are looking at the possibility of numbering fruit and vegetables with GTIN instead.

-PLU numbers identifies a certain group of items, such as an apple variety, and thus not the unique apple from a certain country or a certain grower.
-The product is placed on a scale in the checkout, the PLU number is entered manually by the cashier and the price is registered on the receipt.
-GS1 Sweden has the administrative responsibility for PLU numbers in Sweden.
+The PLU number identifies a certain group of items, such as an apple variety, rather than the origin of the specific apple.
+The product is placed on a scale at the check out register, the cashier enters the PLU code manually, and the price is registered on the receipt.
+GS1 Sweden has the administrative responsibility for PLU codes in Sweden.

 Benefits for your business